Printer-friendly version

 1. UQ courses, programs, plans and shorter form credentials are managed within the University's curriculum management system.

-3. If the Executive Dean is satisfied the proposal aligns with the Faculty’s strategic objectives they will refer the proposal to the Committee for Academic Programs Policy (CAPP), except for:
+4. If the Executive Dean is satisfied the proposal aligns with the UQ Strategic Plan and the Faculty’s strategic objectives, they will refer the proposal to CAPP, except for:

 1. adding or removing a course listed in a program course list – proposals are approved by the Executive Dean.